All Episodes

 Wow.
 In prison.

 Really.
-At the California medical
+At the California Medical

-being like, that's not, we're not, that's not real.
+watching TV.
+Being like, that's not, we're

-Not if it's real.
 Yeah, I do that now.
+This is a prison that

-This is a prison that specializes in medical and
+specializes in medical and psychiatric care.

-Wow so sick he outlived his mom by 6 years.
+Wow, he was 77 years old.
+Wow so sick he outlived his mom

-Dude suffered for long enough.
-Yep, a prison that's always on
+Yep, a prison that's always on fire at jail.

-fire at jail well.
+Wow.
 Yeah, and that'll bring us too.

 Final thoughts Your parents are right, the drums bring out the